GenericMappingTools/website/about/index.rst

 ----------------------

-As of August 2024, the GMT development and maintenance is being guided by a GMT Steering Committee, with members David Caress, Dongdong Tian, Federico Esteban, Joaqium Luis, Remko Scharroo, Walter Smith, and Xiaohua (Eric) Xu.
+As of August 2024, the GMT development and maintenance is being guided by a GMT Steering Committee, with members David Caress, Dongdong Tian, Federico Esteban, Joaquim Luis, Remko Scharroo, Walter Smith, and Xiaohua (Eric) Xu.

 Support